Ethics Review Committee (ERC)

 - Non-members who hold a PMI certification

-- Non-members who serve PMI in a volunteer capacity.
+- Non-members who serve PMI in a volunteer capacity

 (Products the committee is tasked to produce.)

-- Investigation and resolution of filed ethics complaints.
+- Investigate and resolve filed ethics complaints.

 Administrative and Reporting Requirements: